MarcelRaschke/generic-array/README.md

     "subtle",           # Enables `subtle` crate support for constant-time equality checks and conditional selection "arbitrary",        # Enables `arbitrary` crate support for fuzzing "bytemuck",         # Enables `bytemuck` crate support
-    "compat-0_14",      # Enables interoperability with `generic-array` 0.14
-    "compat-0_14",      # Enables interoperability with `generic-array` 0.14
-    "hybrid-array-0_4"  # Enables interoperability with `hybrid-array` 0.4
+    "bitvec",           # Enables `bitvec` crate support to use GenericArray as a storage backend for bit arrays "compat-0_14",      # Enables interoperability with `generic-array` 0.14 "hybrid-array-0_4"  # Enables interoperability with `hybrid-array` 0.4 ]
-]